jakored1/PiHub/README.md

 # PiHub
-The "PiHub" is a Raspberry Pi 5 (desktop version), with the a few changes that allow the Raspberry Pi to preform multiple networking related Privacy/Pentesting actions, such as:
+The "PiHub" is a Raspberry Pi 5 (desktop version), with the a few changes that allow the Raspberry Pi to preform multiple network related privacy and pentesting actions, such as:

 ### Become NAT Router (via Ethernet)
 The Raspberry Pi connects to a Wifi network, and routes all the devices connected to it's ethernet interface through that wifi network: